My rejected manuscript

 15. "The author claims that a statistical "balancing effect" is evident when combining the unweighted averages of control and experimental effect sizes, since these average to the null.
 This comparison no longer holds if the Kugel studies are mislabelled.
 The Kugel paper is in German and not easily accessible, but it would be advisable to verify the BSB database, and make corrections for other mislabeling (easily identifiable by examining the database) before doing analyses."

-Before the publication of the MicroPK meta-analysis [Bösch et al., (2006)], there was a period of debate between a circle of researchers against its results [1] during which the reviewer, who seems to be well-informed about the details of this meta-analysis, should have addressed such concerns regarding the validity of data.
-If such an objection had been raised, I understand that [Bösch et al. (2006)], fluent in German, could have easily spotted such possible errors and would have duly corrected their database.
-As [Bösch et al. (2006)] have improved their meta-analysis following the debates and thus considered it correct for publication, such belated critique addressed here is totally out of place.
+Before the publication of the MicroPK meta-analysis [Bösch et al., (2006)], there was a period of debate between the authors and a circle of researchers against this publication's results [1].
+It was a time when the reviewer, who seemed to be well-informed about the details of this meta-analysis, should have addressed such concerns regarding the data validity.

 16. "I am puzzled by the expectancy MP proposal which I find odd for a number of reasons.
 First, if they were valid, PK-MP + experimental/control publication bias appear sufficient to reproduce the funnel plots in a qualitative sense.
 It seems ad hoc to add expectancy MP to this mechanism, the only motivation I can see being to lend an appearance of consistency to the RSA on the time ordered BSB data, which I suggest the author has misinterpreted.
 Second, the research and publication process for studies is long and not sequential.
 Generally, the research for two separate and successive publications will have overlapped in time.
 How then does the expectancy apply?
 Third, since we know that publication bias is a prevalent and serious problem in many disciplines, should the "publication expectancy effect" only apply to PK studies?
 Wouldn't it also "statistically balance" studies of other psi effects, or any phenomenon with a small effect size?
 I find the ad hoc way in which it is used in the paper to be unconvincing.
 It is a central part of the paper, yet its basis in psychology is not reviewed, and the justification for applying the effect to the publication process is not developed at all."